5l1v3r1/DOMinator/README.md

     -Insecure Deserialization.

 ### finding DOM vulnerabilities for a specific URL
-- dominator -targeturl -dvul
+- dominator -dvul targeturl

-### finding XSS vulnerabilities for a specific URL
+### Current status and future developments
-- dominator -targeturl -xssvul
+- dominator only works on html driven web pages, it will not work with front end frameworks (vue, react, angular etc...)
-"# DOMinator"
+- the error handling currently relies on a wordlist not a DB